hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter3.md

 ## 3.1 Linearization
 We know that for a linear system,

-* Stability is a properity of the system
+* Stability is a property of the system
 * The system is A.S. if and only if all the eigenvalues of its dynamic matrix $A$ have negative real parts

 So for defining the stability of nonlinear systems, the idea is how to convert it into a linear system.
 Giving the nonlinear system of the following form: